PSOOL WEBSITES & SOCIAL MEDIA FEEDS

 The legal actions around which PSOOL campaign are novel and ground-breaking.
 They include:

 Human Rights Act ongoing claim brought by Kate Wilson being heard in Investigatory Powers Tribunal (IPT) (2019 – present).
-Due to legal funds having been exhausted, Kate is currently representing herself.
+Judgement due later in 2021.

 Criminal claim (ongoing) brought (2018) by ‘Monica’ under Sexual Offences Act 1956.